tonyqus/tonyqus/README.md

 - Microsoft MVP - Developer technology category from 2014-2016
 - Most popular open-source .NET project in the Microsoft community in China
 - Hold Shanghai .NET user group bi-weekly meetup for about 2 years
-- Develop an .NET-based asset management system that manages 100-billion RMB Trust fund for China stock market
+- Develop an .NET-based asset management system that manages 100-billion RMB trust fund for China stock market
 - Saved the Online Booking system project for Porsche Experience Center Shanghai from failure and made the system the most user-friendly system of the 5 Porche experience centers worldwide.

 ### Primary Maintainer of Open Source Projects